loicreynier/SkyrimSE-MiscPatches/description.md

 - City Bag Checks: remove Human Heart and Human Flesh from contraband list for consistency
 - Gourmet: add Eversnow to Contraband list

+## The Skaafin Price (SkyPatcher)

+- CC Daedric Plate: replace the Empress cuirass with the Daedric Plate